whisthq/mimalloc/readme.md

 git push origin <current branch>
 ```

+Note that `whist-main`, the default branch on this repository, should be based off of the latest stable release tag from upstream mimalloc.

 ## Building

 See the mimalloc build instructions below -- they are very short and simple.

 ## Publishing

-For every push to `main`, for instance when we pull the latest changes from upstream or if we make changes to SDL and merge to `main`, the static version of SDL on Windows, macOS and Linux Ubuntu will be built and published to AWS S3, via the GitHub Actions workflow `.github/workflows/build-and-publish-sdl.yml`, from where the Whist protocol retrieves its libraries.
-The newly-uploaded SDL libraries will be automatically deployed with the next `whisthq/whist` update. **Only stable changes should make it to `main`.**
+For every push to `whist-main`, for instance when we pull the latest changes from upstream or if we make changes to mimalloc and merge to `main`, the static version of mimalloc on macOS will be built and published to AWS S3, via the GitHub Actions workflow `.github/workflows/build-and-publish-mimalloc.yml`, from where the Whist protocol retrieves its libraries.
+The newly-uploaded mimalloc libraries will be automatically deployed with the next `whisthq/whist` update. **Only stable changes should make it to `whist-main`.**

-See the [Changelog](#Changelog) above for the list of changes on top of the public version of SDL that are incorporated in our internal Whist version of SDL.
+See the [Changelog](#Changelog) above for the list of changes on top of the public version of mimalloc that are incorporated in our internal Whist version of mimalloc.

 ---